 Under the terms of the Bridge Loan agreements, and supplements thereto, the debentures bear interest at the rate of 10% per annum, payable on a quarterly basis in common stock or cash at the election of the Company.
 The maturity date is 24 months from the date of signing, or March 26, 2006.
-The debentures are to be converted at the rate of \$1.86 and are automatically convertible as of August 6, 2004.
+Pursuant to the terms of a supplemental agreement dated May 5, 2004 between NetSol and the debenture holders, the conversion rate was set at one share for each \$1.86 of principal.
 The Company recorded interest expense on the debentures in the amount of \$84,726.